 Best Practices for Adobe Experience Manager Upgrades

-With Adobe Experience Manager’s (AEM) latest release, AEM 6.3, offering a plethora of appealing features and benefits, many companies are weighing the advantages of upgrading.
+Adobe Experience Manager’s (AEM) release of AEM 6.3 offers a plethora of appealing features and benefits, many companies are weighing the advantages of upgrading.
 An upgrade isn’t something to take lightly, however – it may involve a fairly significant undertaking, depending on your existing applications and configuration.
 But when implemented properly, upgrading to the latest version of AEM offers a multitude of benefits.

 If you’ve been hearing great things about AEM 6.3, you might be thinking that it’s time to upgrade.
 Or, maybe you haven’t given an upgrade much consideration but are wondering if (and why) you should.
 We’ve broken down a few compelling reasons you might want to consider taking the plunge and outlined a number of best practices for ensuring a smooth upgrade.